 Michael Klein is part of a group of American realist painters leading a movement hearkening back to the Renaissance and French Academic traditions.
-Klein has had five solo exhibitions in the Unites States from 2008 through 2015.
-He also participated in the American Chinese Oil Painting Artist League (ACOPAL), an exhibition held at the Beijing World Art Museum in Beijing.
+Klein has had five solo exhibitions in the United States and has also participated in several international group shows, such as the American Chinese Oil Painting Artist League (ACOPAL) exhibition held at the World Art Museum in Beijing.

-Klein was 19 when he began his serious training in classical ateliers.
-His first teacher was Richard Whitney, who was one of New Hampshire's most prominent portrait painters and a pupil of R.H.
+Born in 1980, Klein was nineteen when he began his serious training in classical ateliers.
+His first teacher was Richard Whitney, one of New Hampshire's most prominent portrait painters and a pupil of R.H.
 Ives Gammell.
-Klein continued studying in Minneapolis at the former Atelier Lack, which was founded by Richard F. Lack, a classical painter whose efforts were in part responsible for the revival of traditional painting in the United States.
+Klein continued studying in Minneapolis at the Atelier Lack, founded by Richard Lack, a classical painter whose efforts were in part responsible for the revival of traditional painting in the United States.

 Klein is represented by Ann Long Fine Art (Charleston, SC), Collins Galleries (Orleans, MA), Legacy Gallery (Scottsdale, AZ and Bozeman, MT), Maxwell Alexander Gallery (Culver City, CA), and Palm Avenue Fine Art (Sarasota, FL).